dciancu/unifi-protect-unvr-docker-arm64/README.md

 Build arguments (`Dockerfile` usage):
 - Set `PROTECT_STABLE` when building Protect to build `stable` image - uses Protect version packaged in UNVR firmware.
   If this is not set, the `edge` image is built by default - uses latest Protect version.
-- Set `PROTECT_URL` when building Protect to download the `unifi-protect` deb package from a custom link.
-- Set `AIFC_URL` when building Protect to download the `ai-feature-console` deb package from a custom link.
-- Set `FW_URL` when building firmware to download the firmware binary from a custom link.
-- Set `FW_EDGE` when building firmware to download the latest firmware, instead of the supported repo firmware.
-- Set `FW_UNSTABLE` when building firmware to download the latest version, skipping the stable flag.
-- Set `FW_ALL_DEBS` when building firmware to extract and save all packages.

 `build.sh` usage:
 ```